mattermost/docs/source/install/cloud-changelog.md

     - ``max_idle_closed_total``
     - ``max_idle_time_closed_total``
     - ``max_lifetime_closed_total``
  - Boards are served as an in-built product from within Mattermost server instead of a plugin.
-While running in product mode, the boards plugin will remain disabled.
+While running in product mode, the Boards plugin will remain disabled.
  - Added a new section in the **System Console** for products.
 For now, it only contains Boards-specific settings.
  - Boards is now delivered as an official in-product vertical instead of a plugin and is now always enabled.
  - Made ``registerChannelIntroButtonAction`` plugin API usable by plugins other than Boards.